An Examination of the Alleged Privacy Threats of Confidence-Ranked Reconstruction of Census Microdata: Results and discussion

 First, we must consider how Census data were protected in the 2010 release, on which all reconstruction attacks in the literature are based.
 Protection in that release was performed via \emph{data swapping}.
-According to the USCB \cite{zayatz2009}, the selection of the records to be swapped was highly targeted to the records with the most disclosure risk, that is, those which were unique in their block based on a set of key demographic variables.
+According to the USCB \cite{zayatz2009}, the selection of the records to be swapped was highly targeted to the records with the most disclosure risk, that is, those that were unique in their block based on a set of key demographic variables.
 Also, the probability of being swapped had an inverse relationship with block size.
 Data from these households at risk were swapped with data from other households that had similar characteristics on a certain set of variables but were from different geographic locations.

-According to the description above, the swapping methodology was targeted towards certain records that were defined at risk of disclosure (i.e., vulnerable records).
+According to the description above, the swapping methodology was targeted toward certain records that were defined as at risk of disclosure ({\em i.e.}, vulnerable records).
 Even though the exact details on how vulnerable records were determined are not public, the selection criterion was based on their uniqueness in their block \cite{swapping}.

-Given that the statistics employed for CRR come from the swapped/protected data (and not the \emph{original} data), we can deduce that reconstructed unique records are more likely to be protected (i.e. swapped) records than original records.
+Given that the statistics employed for CRR come from the swapped/protected data (and not the \emph{original} data), we can deduce that reconstructed unique records are more likely to be protected (that is, swapped) records than original records.

-However, in order to be able to reconstruct (even protected) unique records in $D$, this should be done exhaustively and unequivocally.
+Second, in order to be able to reconstruct (even protected) unique records in $D$, this should be done exhaustively and unequivocally.
 For this to be possible with CRR, records that are rare in the reconstructed data should also appear as rare in $D$ with high certainty.
-To see how likely this is to happen, we calculated the percentage of record prototypes that: \begin{itemize} \item occur once in $D$ and appear once in the reconstructions over the total number of prototypes that appear once in the reconstructions; \item occur twice in $D$ and appear once or twice in the reconstructions over the total number of prototypes that appear once or twice in the reconstructions; \item occur three times in $D$ and appear once, twice or three times in the reconstructions over the total number of prototypes that appear once, twice or three times in the reconstructions. \end{itemize}
+To see how likely this is to happen, we calculated the following proportions: \begin{itemize} \item number of prototypes that occur once in $D$ and occur once in the reconstructions over the total number of prototypes that occur once in the reconstructions; \item number of prototypes that occur twice in $D$ and occur once or twice in the reconstructions over the total number of prototypes that occur once or twice in the reconstructions; \item number of prototypes that occur three times in $D$ and occur once, twice, or three times in the reconstructions over the total number of prototypes that occur once, twice, or three times in the reconstructions. \end{itemize}